Two Hilbert schemes in computer vision: The algebraic geometry of pinhole cameras

-\begin{prop} Two general multiview configurations $\bPhi^1,\bPhi^2$ of length $n$ over $S$ are isomorphic if and only if $\Scheme(\bPhi^1)=\Scheme(\bPhi^2)$ as closed subschemes of $(\bP^2_S)^n$. \end{prop} The proof of Proposition \ref{prop:iso-iso} is a modification of that of Proposition \ref{prop:config-isom-image}.
-We require a modification of Lemma \ref{lem:stupid-extend}. \begin{lem} Suppose $A$ is a ring and $U\subset\bP^3_A$ is an open subset such that for every geometric point $A\to\kappa$ the fiber $U_{\kappa}\subset\bP^3_\kappa$ has complement of codimension at least $2$.
+The proof of \cref{prop:iso-iso} is a modification of that of \cref{prop:config-isom-image}.
+We require a modification of \cref{lem:stupid-extend}. \begin{lem} Suppose $A$ is a ring and $U\subset\bP^3_A$ is an open subset such that for every geometric point $A\to\kappa$ the fiber $U_{\kappa}\subset\bP^3_\kappa$ has complement of codimension at least $2$.
 Suppose $\alpha:U\to\bP^3_A$ is a morphism such that $\alpha^\ast\ms O(1)=\ms O_U(1)$.
 Then $\alpha$ extends to a unique automorphism of $\bP^3_A$. \end{lem} \begin{proof} By the universal property of projective space, it suffices to show that restriction defines an isomorphism To show this, it suffices to show that the adjunction map $\nu(1):\ms O_{\bP^3}(1)\to\iota_\ast\ms O_U(1)$ is an isomorphism of sheaves.
 By the projection formula, it suffices to show that the adjunction map for the structure sheaf

 is an isomorphism.
 But this is precisely Proposition 3.5 of \cite{MR2047697}. \end{proof}